jacobgil/jacobgil.github.io/_posts/2017-06-23-pruning-deep-neural-networks.md

 Which is surprising considering all the effort on running deep learning on mobile devices.
 I guess the reason is a combination of:

- - The ranking methods weren't good enough until now, resulting in an too big accuracy drop.
+ - The ranking methods weren't good enough until now, resulting in too big of an accuracy drop.
  - Most of the pruning papers report results on toy datasets like MNIST or CIFAR.
  - It's a pain to implement.
  - Those who do use pruning, keep it for themselves as a secret sauce advantage.

-So, I decided to implement pruning myself and see if it's actually useful.
+So, I decided to implement pruning myself and see if I could get good results with it.

 In this post we will go over a few pruning methods, and then dive into the implementation details of one of the recent methods.

 We will fine tune a VGG network to classify cats/dogs on the [Kaggle Dogs vs Cats dataset](https://www.kaggle.com/c/dogs-vs-cats), which represents a kind of transfer learning that I think is very common in practice.

-Then we will prune the network and reduce both the number of convolutional filters and the total model size by  a factor x3 !
+Then we will prune the network and speed it up by a factor of almost x3, and reduce the size by a factor of almost x4!

 ----------
 ## Pruning for speed vs Pruning for a small model ##

 In VGG16 90% of the weights are in the fully connected layers, but those account for 1% of the total floating point operations.

 Up until recently most of the works focused on pruning the fully connected layers.
 By pruning those, the model size can be dramatically reduced.

 We will focus here on pruning entire filters in convolutional layers.

 But this has a cool side affect of also reducing memory.
 As observed in the [\[1611.06440 Pruning Convolutional Neural Networks for Resource Efficient Inference\]](https://arxiv.org/abs/1611.06440) paper, the deeper the layer, the more it will get pruned.

 This means the last convolutional layer will get pruned a lot, and a lot of neurons from the fully connected layer following it will also be discarded!

 When pruning the convolutional filters, another option would be to reduce the weights in each filter, or remove a specific dimension of a single kernel.
 You can end up with filters that are sparse, but it's not trivial the get a computational speed up.
 Some recent works advocate "Structured sparsity" where entire filters are pruned.

-Lets now briefly review a few methods!
+Lets now briefly review a few methods.

 [\[1608.08710 Pruning filters for effecient convnets\]](https://arxiv.org/abs/1608.08710)